 IFFIm has proven very successful in helping to align Grantors' pledges with demand for vaccines and immunisation related services.
-The multi-year nature of current sovereign pledges has also helped to facilitate long-term planning by Grantors, GAVI and implementing countries.
-The trustees believe that IFFIm can, and should, continue to significantly contribute to GAVI's mission.
-The trustees welcome GAVI's objective of seeking additional IFFIm pledges as part of its funding strategy and 2016 to 2020 replenishment effort.
-An important component of this objective is obtaining new commitments from current donors, including potentially extending the terms of their existing pledges.
-The trustees are also working with GAVI to approach new donors to make multi-year pledges to IFFIm.
+The multi-year nature of current sovereign pledges has also helped to facilitate long-term planning by Grantors, Gavi and implementing countries.
+The trustees believe that IFFIm can, and should, continue to significantly contribute to Gavi's mission.